Constitution and Bylaws (Amended April 1996; December 2000, May 2002, March 2012, December 2012, April 2013, June 2017)

 Section 1.
 Changes in the amount of individual annual membership dues must be recommended by the Board of Directors and approved by the membership at the annual business meeting or by quorum of electronic vote.
 Annual dues shall be collected following the beginning of the fiscal year and will stand for the remainder of the fiscal year.

-Pro-rated membership fees will be given to first time new members one time.
+Pro-rated membership fees will be given to first time new members one time and to returning members.
 After the first year, regular member dues apply.
-Pro-rated rates will not be available to past, current or late paying members.
+Pro-rated rates will not be available to current or late paying members.

 Section 2.
 The Board of Directors will approve the conference registration fee for conferences.